-To estimate the average treatment effect, $\beta_j$ , for treatments j=1,2,3,4, we run the following regression:
+To estimate the average treatment effect, $\beta_j$ , for treatments j=1,...,J, we run the following regression:

-$$\pi{i,t}^{5y} - \pi{i,t}^{1y} = \alpha + \beta_i \times I(1 \text{ if treatment}j = 1) + \varepsilon{it}, \quad (1)$$ where $\pi{i,t}^{5y}$ is the five-year inflation expectation or the posterior for individual i in wave t, $\pi{i,t}^{1y}$ is the 12-month inflation expectation or the prior, and $I(1 \text{ if } treatment_j = 1)$ is a 0-1 dummy that takes a value of 1 if respondent i received treatment j.
-If treatment j is effective in changing the posterior (five-year) inflation expectation relative to the prior (one-year) inflation expectation, then $\beta_j$ will be different from zero, implying that the treatment induces a different response on average for individuals who receive the treatment relative to the control group.
+$$\pi{i,t}^{5y} - \pi{i,t}^{1y} = \alpha + \sum{j=1}^{J} \beta_j \times I(1 \text{ if treatment}j = 1) + \varepsilon{it},$$ (1)

+where $\pi{i,t}^{5y}$ is the posterior, five-year inflation expectation for individual i in wave t; $\pi{i,t}^{1y}$ is the prior, 12-month inflation expectation; J is the number of treatments within a wave; and $I(1 \text{ if } treatment_j = 1)$ is a 0-1 dummy that takes a value of 1 if respondent i received treatment j.
+If treatment j is effective in changing the posterior inflation expectation relative to the prior inflation expectation, then $\beta_j$ will be different from zero, implying that the treatment induces a different response on average for individuals who receive the treatment relative to the control group.
 Note that $\beta_j$ measures the average treatment effect; changes to the distribution of responses that do not affect the average will not be captured in our regression.
-So a value of $\beta_j < 0$ signifies that treatment j lowers respondents' inflation expectations relative to their prior on average.
+A value of $\beta_j < 0$ signifies that treatment j lowers respondents' inflation expectations relative to their prior on average.
 To help filter outlier responses, we apply Huber weights obtained from a similar regression of five-year inflation expectations on one-year expectations, treatment indicators, and their interactions.

-Table 1 shows the estimation results for each wave separately, as well as a pooled version that includes a wave fixed effect.
-The time fixed effects are important, since they control for the common information that the treated and control groups had at the time.
-Thanks to the different waves, in that specification we can control and talk about a general effect over the full-sample period.
+Table 1 shows the estimation results for each wave separately, as well as a pooled version that includes a wave fixed effect and allows us to talk about general effects over the full sample.
+In that column, the wave fixed effects are important because they control for the common information that the treated and control groups had at the time.

 Table 1 reports a negative average treatment effect for each treatment, implying that the average respondent reacts to the information treatment by reducing their inflation expectations.
 This negative effect is present even when consumers only receive information about the new federal funds rate (Treatment 1).
-This suggests that consumers may have some understanding of the mechanism behind monetary policy actions, as well as when there is an explanation of the intent (as in Treatment 2).
+This suggests that consumers may have some understanding of the mechanism behind monetary policy actions.
+This is particularly relevant for Treatment 1, as it does not include information about either the policy objective or inflation.
 The effect for Treatment 2, however, seems to be smaller in magnitude.
-This could be explained by an "information effect" (see Nakamura and Steinsson (2018)) that can confound communications about interest rates: when consumers are told that the FOMC wants to reduce inflation with their actions, there is implicitly an acknowledgment of an inflationary problem, which might reduce the size of the treatment effect.
+This could be explained by an "information effect" (see Nakamura and Steinsson, 2018) that can confound communications about interest rates: when consumers are told the aim of the FOMC's actions is to reduce inflation, there is implicitly an acknowledgment of an inflationary problem, which may reduce the size of the treatment effect.